Is your baby waking up at night or suddenly refusing to sleep? Discover tips to cope with the 11 month sleep regression.

 One of the stages many babies-turning-toddlers face is the awareness of new fears and anxieties.

 First, take practical steps like adding a nightlight in his room or checking in on him every few minutes to remind him you’re still here.
-Give him a new stuffed animal to hold only during sleep, and keep play time low-key before sleep.
+Give him a lovey to hold only during sleep, and keep playtime low-key before sleep.

 Then, talk to him about his feelings.
 Yes, even at 11 months old!
 The best way is to gather children’s books about going to bed, being apart, or nighttime fears.
-You’ll help him build a new vocabulary and understanding that what he feels is normal and, more important, nothing to worry about.
+You can help him learn that what he feels is normal and, more importantly, nothing to worry about.

 4. Support your baby’s developmental milestones

-One of the biggest challenges with the 11 month sleep regression has to do with how many developmental milestones your baby is experiencing.
-From newfound mobility like standing up and walking to painful stages like teething, these many changes can affect his sleep.
+One challenge with the 11 month sleep regression has to do with the developmental milestones your baby is experiencing.
+From newfound mobility like standing up and walking to painful stages like teething, these many changes can affect her sleep.

-Help him get through these milestones, both exciting and not-so-fun.
-For instance, ease discomfort with teething rings like these and talk to his doctor to eliminate potential ear infections.
-Give him plenty of time to practice crawling or walking.
+Help her get through these milestones, both exciting and not-so-fun.
+For instance, ease discomfort with teething rings and talk to her doctor to eliminate potential ear infections.
+Give her plenty of time to practice crawling, cruising, or walking.

-And if he wakes up standing in the crib crying because he doesn’t know how to get back down, don’t worry—this stage won’t last long.
-Simply go in and lay him back down.
-Eventually, he’ll learn the all-important skill of getting himself down and won’t wake up miserable every night.
+And if she wakes up standing in the crib crying because she doesn’t know how to get back down, don’t worry—this stage won’t last long.
+Simply go in and lay her back down.
+Eventually, she learns the all-important skill of getting herself down and won’t wake up miserable every night.

 5. Wean from night feedings

 By 11 months, most babies don’t need to feed in the middle of the night.
-We forget that at this stage, they’re moving further away from the babies who need frequent feedings… and into becoming toddlers who can take in their calories during the day.
+We forget that they’re moving away from frequent feedings and into taking in their calories during the daytime.

 In fact, many parents have a hunch that their babies cry for feedings not from hunger, but from habit.
 They might not even swallow milk, but rather rely on the sucking motion to fall asleep.